 Location information is based on available location information in the UE.
 Thus, the Logged MDT measurements are tagged by the UE with location data in the following manner:

-- ECGI, Cell-Id or NCGI in [38.300] of the serving cell when the measurement was taken is always included in E-UTRAN, UTRAN or NR respectively;
+- ECGI, Cell-Id or NR Cell Global Idenitfier (see TS 38.300 [X]) of the serving cell when the measurement was taken is always included in E-UTRAN, UTRAN or NR respectively;

 - Detailed location information (e.g. GNSS location information) is included if available in the UE when the measurement was taken.
 If detailed location information is available the reporting shall consist of latitude and longitude.
 Depending on availability, altitude, uncertainty and confidence may be also additionally included.
 UE tags available detailed location information only once with upcoming measurement sample, and then the detailed location information is discarded, i.e. the validity of detailed location information is implicitly assumed to be one logging interval;